 - to promote means of reducing the volume of crime in the State of Michigan

-To be elected, a candidate must be a member in good standing with the Section.
-Those who wish to be nominated, or those who wish to nominate another member, should submit the candidate's name, P number, address, and a brief written statement (by or on behalf of the nominee) of no more than one page to Mike Marutiak at MarutiakM@michigan.gov.
+A candidate must be a member in good standing of the Criminal Law Section.
+Those who wish to be nominated, or those who wish to nominate another member, should submit the name, P number, and address of the nominee with a brief written candidate statement (no more than one page) to Michael Marutiak at MarutiakM@michigan.gov.
 Nominations will also be allowed from the floor.